...

 Last Updated :

-There are different types of walkers that are intended for different types of uses.
+Different types of walkers are intended for different types of uses.

 While all walkers are mobility aids usually associated with seniors and older individuals, walkers come in a wide variety of designs that are intended for different kinds of situations.